MalickNdiye/PHOSTER/README.md

 **Author:** *Malick ndiaye*

 This is the bioinformatics pipeline of the project PHOSTER.
-The per-print is now available!
+The pre-print is now available!

 This snakemake pipeline is divided in several step described below: